New York Comic Con Is the Best Thing in My Life

-Every summer I eagerly anticipate the fall, because it means I’ll get to spend another week at my favorite event, New York Comic Con.
-My other favorite annual event is when McDonald’s does their Monopoly promotion, but that is a distant second.
+Every summer I eagerly anticipate the autumn, because it means I’ll get to spend another week at my favourite event, New York Comic Con.
+My other favourite annual event is when McDonald’s does their Monopoly promotion, but that is a distant second.

 I didn’t always like the New York Comic Con.
 The first one in 2006 was a poorly attended and dismal affair that I remember like a bad dream.
 Milla Jovovich was there and I saw a sneak preview of the very disappointing Art School Confidential movie.
 The whole thing bummed me out so much that I didn’t go back until VICE forced me to in 2008.